TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 Step5: VIGI NVR/Camera will reboot and restore normal operation within a few minutes.

-How to set up record and playback on the computer via VIGI Security Manager
+How to set up record and on the computer via VIGI Security Manager

 If you don’t have a NVR, you can save recordings on the computer via VIGI Security Manager.
 Here will show you how to set up.